 Now-a-days the Tongan government are using the small Eua ferry to make crossings to Ha’apai and Vava’u but there is no set schedule and the space is limited.
 To access a departure date and a ticket you must make frequent trips to the Friendly Island Shipping Agency (FISA) port in Tongatapu (and we wish you the best of luck).

 Ferry from Tongatapu to Eua

 The Eua ferry is a separate route and leaves from the Queen Salote wharf which is slightly closer to Nuku’alofa town centre than FISA wharf.
 It leaves daily at 12:30pm takes 2.5-3 hours and costs $25TOP per person.
 The ferry doesn’t sallow you to pre-book so we recommend arriving an hour earlier to secure a spot.

 IKALE (the red and white ferry) ph: (00676) 23855

 ALAIMOANA (the blue and white ferry) (00676) 21326

 There is a law in Tonga which prevents work on Sundays.
 This means there will be no shops open, no markets, no taxi’s, no buses, no flights coming or going, no sport…. absolutely nothing happens except church and feasting on Sundays so stock up on food the day before!

-Prue Sinclair is a twenty-six year old Aussie who for the past five years has been exploring the furthermost reaches of Asia.
-Living anywhere but her homeland, she now resides somewhere in the Americas where she writes about the adventures of her Ultimate British Road Trip.
+Prue Sinclair is a twenty-eight year old Aussie who for the past seven years has been exploring the furthermost reaches of the World.
+Living anywhere but her homeland, she now resides somewhere in the UK where she writes about the adventures of her Ultimate British Road Trip.
 Her message is simple: You can get anywhere on any budget, you just need to think outside the box.
 You can trust she's finding her way to somewhere lesser-known and writing a 'How To' guide.